armijnhemel/binaryanalysis-ng/doc/kaitai-struct.md

 ### Handling parse errors

 The UnpackParser class asks us to raise UnpackParserExceptions for non-fatal errors.
-This means that we need to catch all parse errors when processing a file with kaitai-struct.
-You must not only handle any exceptions from calling `from_io`, but also from any kaitai-struct instances, as they may trigger the kaitai parser to read data.
+This means that we need to catch all parse errors when processing a file with Kaitai Struct.
+You must not only handle any exceptions from calling `from_io`, but also from any Kaitai Struct instances, as they may trigger the kaitai parser to read data.
+One hack is to actually read all the instances data inside a `try` block during parsing.

 ### Importing kaitai types

-If you import a kaitai-struct file in another (relative import), say `vfat_directory_rec` the translated Python code contains:
+If you import a Kaitai Struct file in another (relative import), say `vfat_directory_rec` the translated Python code contains:

 ```
 import vfat_directory_rec